byandell/qtl2shiny/README.md

 * streamline Rmd output to focus on key findings
   + fewer plots
   + better story around figures
+* shiny
+  + shiny zoom in and reset window if possible (shinyScan1.R)
+  + user save settings for quick replay of shiny

 Redesign for use by scientists